Break it Down: Choose the best legal accounting software for your firm

 The second consideration is whether the software allows you to wall-off the lawyers from the accounting system.
 The managers of mid-size firms tend not to want the lawyers messing around in the accounting system or sending their own invoices.

-Some of the billing software designed for smaller firms facilitates DIY invoicing and accounting by lawyers.
+Some of the legal billing software designed for smaller firms facilitates DIY invoicing and accounting by lawyers.
 If you’re OK with that, good luck.
 If you want a more disciplined invoicing workflow, your choices are narrower:

 - LeanLaw + QuickBooks